stephenmichaelf/stephenmichaelf.github.io/drafts/PublicSpeaking-OpenAI.md

 # Background

-We recently had a meeting at work where people were sharing their team's accomplishments from the previous quarter and what thye would be doing in the upcoming quarter.
+We recently had a meeting at work where people shared their team's accomplishments from the previous quarter and what they would be doing in the upcoming quarter.

 As I usually do, I prepared some slides with images and content before to try and make things entertaining and also informative.
 I also prepped a few times by walking through what I would say, without scripting too much.